 Recommendations for what API to integrate when using CloudRail

 Which API you choose to use within your application will depend heavily on what you are doing within your code.
 If your main focus is going to be on moving things around and being able to use absolute file paths instead of having storing IDs all the time, then you should choose the CloudRail Dropbox API.

 However, if your focus is going to be the individual files themselves, and you don’t need to keep track of folder locations, then your choice should be to use the Google Drive API.

-However, the great thing with CloudRail is that you can choose the best of both worlds, just by selecting both integrations in the CloudRail workbench.
+However, the great thing with CloudRail is that you can choose the best of both worlds, just by integrating both services via the same API.

 Give CloudRail a try today.

 Integrate All Cloud Storage APIs

 Do you need services like OneDrive or Box as well?
 We recommend you to give CloudRail a try.